darwinia-network/crab-docs/docs/builders/tools/openzeppelin/defender.md

 ![OpenZeppelin Defender Admin Contract Proposal List](/images/openzeppelin/ozdefender-images6.png)

-### Approve a Contract Proposal {: #approve-a-contract-proposal }
+### Approve a Contract Proposal

 With the contract proposal created, the next step is to approve and execute it.
 To do so, go to the proposal and click on "Approve and Execute."

 ![OpenZeppelin Defender Admin Contract Proposal Pause Approve](/images/openzeppelin/ozdefender-images7.png)